Automated Manifest System (AMS) Air

 This is a CBP bonded cargo facility that provides Automated Manifest System (AMS Air) on behalf of freight forwarders/importers or customs brokers.
 The Container Freight Station is identified by the CBP FIRMS code.
 The CFS or de-consolidator operator that takes custody of shipments and deciding to participate in ACE Air needs to ensure that it tracks and controls the status of such cargo through the Freight Status Notification (FSN) message function.

-CFS operators need to have a Type-2 Custodial Bond to participate in the ACE Air program and this bond number must be included in the CBP LOI application.
+CFS operators need to have a Type-2 Custodial Bond and a Type-3 International Carrier Bond to participate in the ACE Air program and these bond numbers must be included in the CBP LOI application.

 ACE Air Section 321